 Nozima holds a law degree from the University of Westminster.
 While she was in penultimate year of her undergraduate degree course, she was offered a scholarship to undertake Master’s degree in International Business, Corporate and Finance Law at the Liverpool John Moores University.

 After Nozima has successfully completed both courses with distinction, she was offered a place at the City, University of Law to undertake Bar Training Course.
-She has completed her studies and is awaiting to be called to the Bar of England and Wales.
+She has completed her studies and is called to the Bar of England and Wales.

 Areas of interest and practice